mamertofabian/auto-bolt/README.md

      - Check permissions on the target directory

 4. If processed files are showing in git status:
-   - Verify the `synced/` line is in your .gitignore
+   - Verify the `bolt_synced/` line is in your .gitignore
    - If you added the line after creating the directory, run:
      ```bash
      cd /path/to/your/git/repo  # Change to your target repo
-     git rm -r --cached synced/
+     git rm -r --cached bolt_synced/
-     git commit -m "Remove synced directory from git tracking"
+     git commit -m "Remove bolt_synced directory from git tracking"
      ```

 ## Stopping the Script